Preparing your toddler for their new sibling is an exciting time, but it can also feel daunting when you’re worried about how they will react.

 It’s also a nice time to get quality time with your firstborn, as you may feel like you’re missing the time you used to spend together when the baby comes.

-Here are 11 easy ways to prepare your toddler for a new baby sibling.
+Ways to prepare your toddler for a new baby sibling

 1. Talk about the baby